Songfacts®: You can leave comments about the song at the bottom of the page.

 Stewart was the lead singer of The Faces when this was released.
 He put out solo albums while he was with the band because of contract obligations.
 When this became a hit, Faces shows were billed as "The Faces with Rod Stewart."
 He became the focus of the group.

 Stewart moved to America a few years after this came out.
 He was doing very well there, but also wanted to avoid the huge taxes England levied on high-income entertainers.
 This was around the same time The Rolling Stones left England for tax reasons.
-Their album Exile On Main Street is a reference to their "tax exile" status.
+Their album Exile on Main St. is a reference to their "tax exile" status.